andrewpayne68/across/README.md

 - OG Intro: https://teddysun.com/530.html
 - KMS Server Docker Image: https://hub.docker.com/r/teddysun/kms

-KMS is the abbreviation of Key Management System, which is the key management system.
-The KMS mentioned here is undoubtedly the Windows and Office KMS used to activate the VOL version.
-You can often see the KMS server address provided by someone online, so have you ever thought that you will also come up with such a service？And such services already exist on GithubOpen source codeRealized.
-This article is based on this open source code, and has developed a script for the one-key installation of KMS service for the three major Linux distribution editions.
+KMS is the abbreviation of Key Management System, a software management system used to activate volume editions of Microsoft Windows and Office.

 The environment of this script
 + System support: CentOS 6+, Debian 7+, Ubuntu 12+